 Membership

-The NFCA includes 31 Food Co-ops and 11 Startups across the Northeast (click here for a map of member locations).
+The NFCA includes more than 40 Food Co-ops and Startups across the Northeast (click here for a map of member locations).

 Our co-ops are member-owned and democratically governed community grocery stores ranging in size from large, multiple storefront retailers with thousands of members to smaller markets with just a few hundred.
-The average NFCA member co-op has been in operation for more than 30 years, with two founded more than 80 years ago.
-Despite the challenges of the current economy, many of our member co-ops are expanding and new stores have opened their doors in just the past few years.
+The average NFCA member co-op has been in operation for more than 30 years, with two founded more than 75 years ago.
+Many of our member co-ops have been expanding and new stores have opened their doors in just the past few years.

-Food co-ops continue to be leaders in the development of more sustainable food systems, emphasizing local products, organic agriculture, and Fair Trade.
+Food co-ops have been innovators in the development of more sustainable food systems, and continue to be leaders in emphasizing local products, organic agriculture, and Fair Trade.
+Together, we are working to support shared success and increase our impact for communities across our region.

 What We’re Doing

-The members of the NFCA are working together to support the shared success of our Food Co-ops through peer to peer collaboration and innovation, public engagement, regional sourcing, and partnership with likeminded organizations.
+Our food co-ops are working together to support the shared success through peer collaboration and innovation, education and advocacy, food system development, and partnership with likeminded organizations.

 Partnerships & Networks